-Amendment 3 to the Interstate Fishery Management Plan for Atlantic Menhaden replaces Amendment 2 to the 1981 FMP for Atlantic Menhaden.
+Amendment 3 replaces Amendment 2 to the 1981 FMP for Atlantic Menhaden.

 The goal of Amendment 3 is to manage the Atlantic menhaden fishery in a manner which equitably allocates the resource's ecological and economic benefits between all user groups.
 The primary user groups include those who extract and utilize menhaden for human use, those who extract and utilize predators which rely on menhaden as a source of prey, and those whose livelihood depends on the health of the marine ecosystem.
 Pursuit of this goal will require a holistic management approach which allocates the resource in a method that is biologically, economically, and socially sound in order to protect the resource and those who benefit from it.